Easy Storage Solutions From A to Z

 As in: The cumin that falls out each time you reach for the olive oil.

 Transfer spices to easily stackable jars.
-Laurent Gras, chef at the Chicago restaurant L2O, transfers them from various-size jars Oxo Good Grips Pop Containers ($40 for a set of three, crateandbarrel.com) to clear and marks each with a handheld labeler.
+Laurent Gras, chef at the Chicago restaurant L2O, transfers them from various-size jars to clear ones (like Mini Oval Spice-Herb Jars with Clamps, $3 each; crateandbarrel.com) and marks each with a handheld labeler.

 As in: Your grandmother’s china, which is not aging gracefully.